elalienx/3rs-of-software-architecture/README.md

 Original authors: [Ryan McDermott](https://github.com/ryanmcdermott) and [Burak Sonmez](https://github.com/bsonmez).
-See forked project licence for more info.
+See forked project for the original unedited text and the licence for more info.

 # 3 Rs of Software Architecture